 When do I declare my openers?

-When you check in, you will be asked for your openers by a member of the event staff.
-They will put it on a lifter card and hand it to you to take to weigh ins.
-Do not lose this card!!
+When you weigh in, you will be asked for your openers by a member of the event staff.
+They will put it on your lifter card and you will be asked to sign the card for verification.

 Do I need to be a USA Weightlifting member?